Nama people: Nama–Herero genocide (1904–1908)

-The Nama people were fighters in pre-colonial times, the Namas and the Herero people fought for control of pastures in central Namibia.
-The battle continued for a long part of the 19th century.
+The Nama people were fighters in pre-colonial times, the Namas and the Herero people having fought for control of pastures in central Namibia.
+This battle continued for much of the 19th century.

-From 1904 to 1908, the German Empire, which had colonized present-day Namibia, waged a war against the Nama and the Herero (a group of Bantu pastoralists), leading to the Herero and Nama genocide and a large loss of life for both the Nama and Herero populations.
+From 1904 to 1908, the German Empire, which had colonized present-day Namibia, waged a war against the Nama and the Herero, leading to the Herero and Nama genocide and a large loss of life for both the Nama and Herero populations.
 This was motivated by the German desire to establish a prosperous colony which required displacing the indigenous people from their agricultural land.
 Large herds of cattle were confiscated and Nama and Herero people were driven into the desert and in some cases interned in concentration camps on the coast, for example at Shark Island.
 Additionally, the Nama and Herero were forced into slave labor to build railways and to dig for diamonds during the diamond rush.

 In the 1920s diamonds were discovered at the mouth of the Orange River, and prospectors began moving there, establishing towns at Alexander Bay and Port Nolloth.
 This accelerated the appropriation of traditional lands that had begun early in the colonial period.
-Under apartheid, remaining pastoralists were encouraged to abandon their traditional lifestyle in favour of village life.
+Under apartheid, remaining tribespeople were encouraged to abandon their traditional lifestyle in favour of village life.

-At the dawn of the 19th century, Oorlam people encroached into Namaqualand and Damaraland.
-They likewise descended from indigenous Khoekhoe but were a group with mixed ancestry including Europeans and slaves from Madagascar, India, and Indonesia.
+At the beginning of the 19th century, the Oorlam people encroached into Namaqualand and Damaraland.
+They descended from the indigenous Khoekhoe but were a group with mixed ancestry including Europeans and slaves from Madagascar, India, and Indonesia.
 After two centuries of assimilation into the Nama culture, many Oorlams today regard Khoekhoegowab (Damara/Nama) as their mother tongue, though others speak Afrikaans.
-The distinction between Namas and Oorlams has gradually disappeared over time to an extent where they are today regarded as one ethnic group, despite their different ancestries.
+The distinction between Namas and Oorlams has gradually disappeared over time to the extent that they are today regarded as one ethnic group, despite their different ancestries.